Empty stores along NYC’s 5th Avenue dressed for holidays

 NEW YORK (AP) — Some vacant stores along New York City’s luxury shopping corridor will be dressed for Christmas as if retailers like Tommy Hilfiger and Ralph Lauren had never left.

-The Wall Street Journal reports that a merchants’ association has installed nostalgia-themed holiday window displays in four vacant stores along Fifth Avenue in midtown Manhattan.
+The Wall Street Journal reports that a merchants’ association has installed nostalgic holiday window displays in four vacant stores along Fifth Avenue in midtown Manhattan.

 Jerome Barth of the Fifth Avenue Association says the group wants shoppers strolling between Central Park and Rockefeller Center to see an uninterrupted stretch of holiday cheer.